-- A short essay on a genre of music, artist, label, movement or event. - We are looking for your thoughts, and a sense of inquiry. - We don't want facts or figures but what you feel about an Artist or an event. - A review of a concert would look at all factors, the songs arrangements, the sound and lighting, the artist's relationship to the audience, and a detailed look at the performance itself.
+- A short essay on a genre of music, artist, label, movement or event. - We are looking for your thoughts, and a sense of inquiry. - We do not want facts or figures but what you feel about an Artist or an event. - A review of a concert would look at all factors, the songs arrangements, the sound and lighting, the artist's relationship to the audience, and a detailed look at the performance itself. - We are looking for ownership and enthusiasm in both options, with a sense of enquiry and passion for the subject matter in the second.